 e.g.etal celebrates 20 years of jewellery

 On an unassuming Thursday just before Christmas in 1998, a Melbourne icon was born.
-Jewellers Emma Goodsir and Ali Limb opened the doors to e.g.etal (a name derived from the Latin for example, and others).
+Jewellers Emma Goodsir and Ali Limb opened the doors to e.g.etal (a name derived from the Latin for example, and others, as well as the owners initials).
 From their first space in Little Collins Street, their mission was to create a place where “Australia’s leading and emerging jewellery designers would be represented in an accessible and exciting new context.”

 After securing a small business grant from the City of Melbourne, the business partners took the plunge with a tiny 20-metre-square retail space in Little Collins Street, behind Terence Conran’s newly refurbished Georges.
 “We were as surprised as anyone by the immediate success,” said Emma.
 “It was a steep learning curve as we truly did bumble our way through the beginning, developing systems and processes as we went.
 We would both go home at night to our studios and work into the night making jewellery to put in the display cases.”

 Twenty years later, e.g.etal has stood the test of time, changing the landscape of contemporary jewellery in Australia.
 Now representing over 60 independent jewellers (the majority Australian), e.g.etal is widely regarded as Melbourne’s “hidden gem”, referencing its current subterranean location on Flinders Lane.

 Providing jewellery artists with a way to make a living is still e.g.etal’s driving philosophy.
 Many of the early artists are still represented at the gallery, and have gone on to develop solid careers.
 One such artist, Katherine Bowman has made over 1,500 pieces for e.g.etal customers, including many bespoke commissions.